 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 Can Pilots Leave the Cockpit of Business Jets and General Aviation Aircraft?

-Large business jets are designed to accommodate two pilots, so the same general rules apply that at least one pilot will be on the flightdeck at all times, seated and ready to fly the aircraft manually on a moment’s notice.
+Large business jets are designed to accommodate two pilots, so the same general rules apply that at least one pilot will be on the flight deck at all times, seated and ready to fly the aircraft manually at a moment’s notice.